Have you ever been to an aquarium, stared through the glass, and thought, “I haven’t seen the fish blink. Do fish blink? And do they sleep?”

 Fish eyeballs are much like a human’s.
-The only difference is the lens of the eyes.
-Humans have flat, thin lenses to help us see in a light-filled environment.
-Fish, on the other hand, live in a darker environment.
+The only difference is the eyes’ lenses.
+Humans have flat, thin lenses to help us see in light-filled environments.
+Fish, on the other hand, live in darker environments.
 Their thick, spherical lenses help them see in dark water.

-Another difference is human eyes are covered with blinking eyelids.
+Another difference is that human eyes are covered with eyelids that can blink.
 Eyelids seem unimportant, but they serve an essential function!
 They keep our eyes moist and help protect them from dust in the air.
-Fish do not need eyelids since they live in a very moist environment with no dust!
+Fish do not need eyelids since they live in a very moist environment with no dust.

 Q: What is the only fish that DOES have mobile eyelids?

-A: Sharks have a transparent membrane that closes over their eyeball for protection while attacking.
-A small handful of shark species, such as the great white, do not have a nictitating membrane.
+A: Sharks have a transparent membrane that closes over their eyeballs for protection while attacking.
+A small handful of shark species, such as the great white, do not have this membrane.
 Instead, they roll their eyes for protection.

 Do fish have brains?

-Fish do have brains, but they are relatively small compared to their body size.
+Fish do have brains, but their brains are relatively small compared to their body size.

 Human brains are fascinating!
-The majority of your brain is responsible for higher-level functions such as reasoning, sensing, language, memory, and much more.
-These very complex tasks need a lot of rest.
+The majority of your brain is responsible for higher-level functions such as reasoning, sensing, language, and memory.
+These very complex tasks mean humans need a lot of rest.
 Fish do not have these parts in their brains, so their sleep looks very different from ours.

-Q: What sea mammal sleeps with one eye open and puts half its brain to sleep at a time?
+Q: Which sea mammal sleeps with one eye open and puts half its brain to sleep at a time?

 How do fish sleep?

 So, do fish sleep?
-Yes, but how?
+Yes–but how?
 If a fish has no eyelids, it cannot close its eyes to sleep.
-Fish also must continuously swim.
+A fish also must continuously swim.